 - Limo overcrowding accidents, as seen in more detail below.
 A too heavy vehicle with too many people inside can cause increased accidents.

-- Limos operating within California are regulated by the Public Utilities Commission, or PUC and the California Highway Patrol (CHP).
-Interstate transportation is governed by the federal Department of Transportation, or DOT.
+- Limos operating within California get regulated by the Public Utilities Commission, or PUC and the California Highway Patrol (CHP).
+Interstate transportation gets governed by the federal Department of Transportation or DOT.

 If you or a loved one has been injured due to a limousine crash, a specialized attorney is needed for the complexity of the case.
 This deals with California livery law dealing with vehicles carrying multiple passengers.
 Livery law applies to limos, as it did include the boarding and care of horses in the past.
 Today, it deals with larger vehicles, including limos, buses, and boats.
 (Free Dictionary.)